albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 public class App {

   public static void main( final String[] args ) {
-    /* Create two collections, list and set and put two persons in each */ final Person a = new Person( "Aden" );
+    /* Two persons that will be added to the collections */ final Person a = new Person( "Aden" );
     final Person b = new Person( "Jade" );

-    final List<Person> list = List.of( a, b );
+    /* Create two collections, list and set and put two persons in each */ final List<Person> list = List.of( a, b );
     final Set<Person> set = new HashSet<>( List.of( a, b ) );
     System.out.println( "-- Collections ------------" );